-As Fatah won the presidency of the PA and the majority of the PLC seats (88) in the 1996 elections-which the majority of forces and factions boycotted-Fatah imposed its dominance over influential positions, executive decision-making circles, the legislative branch, and the majority of public institutions and security forces, through figures directly or indirectly affiliated to Fatah.
-Thus, it gained itself various privileges and advantages.
+itself various privileges and advantages.
 This created extreme overlap between Fatah and the institutions of the PA, causing popular discontent in parallel with accusations of widespread corruption within the institutions of the PA.
 As a result, Fatah's popularity declined in favor of the Islamist opposition, which had dramatic implications at a later stage.

-The PA sought to build a political system capable of securing a legal and constitutional environment that can replace the administrative and legal vacuum left behind by the occupation in the absence of a sovereign state of an independent entity.
-He is environment lacked the legal frame of reference, amid dominance by one faction over the PA, marginalization of the legislative and judicial authorities, overlap among the different branches, a bloated government sector, weak public administration, and overreliance on foreign aid.
+The PA sought to build a political system capable of securing a legal and constitutional environment that can replace the administrative and legal vacuum left behind by the occupation in the absence of a sovereign state of an independent entity.22 This environment lacked the legal frame of reference, amid dominance by one faction over the PA, marginalization of the legislative and judicial authorities, overlap among the different branches, a bloated government sector, weak public administration, and overreliance on foreign aid.
 The prevailing policy was to appoint people to senior government positions in the PA according to partisan, factional, and family-based criteria, in parallel with restrictions placed on appointing supporters of Hamas and PIJ.
 It spread a sense of bitterness in the community over the unequal opportunities and unfairness in appointments.
-Furthermore, the excessive granting of the rank of "general
+Furthermore, the excessive granting of the rank of "general manager" to appointees meant that they eventually created a controversial and dubious new social class that reflected of corruption and cronyism.23